Claude Monet And The Rise Of Japonisme

 Similarities Of Claude Debussy And Claude Monet

 Claude Debussy is a musical composer.
 Claude Monet is an artist.
 They are both considered Impressionists and were not afraid to break from the tradition of their day to create something new.
-Both Debussy and Monet have greatly influenced many artists that went after them.
+Both Debussy and Monet greatly influenced many artists that went after them.

 By clicking here, you can learn more by reading Similarities Of Claude Debussy And Claude Monet.